-BACT for CO emissions is a the unit being fired on natural gas b Step 2 - Eliminate technologically infeasible options
+BACT for CO emissions is a the unit being fired on natural gas a.
+Step 1 - Identify all control technologies b.
+Step 2 - Eliminate technologically infeasible options

-1 BACT Analysis for VOC Emissions
+1. BACT Analysis for PM10 and VOC Emissions:

-The SJVUAPCD BACT Clearinghouse Guideline 1 8 5 has been rescinded for NO_X however, Guideline 1 8 5 would still apply for VOC.
-The following are possible control technologies c Step 3 - Rank remaining options by control effectiveness d Step 4 - Cost Effectiveness Analysis e Step 5 - Select BACT
+The SJVUAPCD BACT Clearinghouse Guideline 1.8.5 has been rescinded for NO_X: however, Guideline 1.8.5 would still apply for VOC.
+The following are possible control technologies:

-There are no technologically infeasible options to eliminate from step 1
+There are no technologically infeasible options to eliminate from step 1.